Karangasem Regency: Conquest of Lombok, Buleleng and Jembrana

 Leaders involved in the war in Lombok in 1894: Anak Agung Ketut Karangasem, Major General P.P.H. van Ham, Major General J.A.
 Vetter (commander), Resident M.C.
 Dannenbargh, and Gusti Gede Jelantik.

 Gusti Gede Jelantik and his son, Gusti Bagus Jelantik, at the Puri Agung Karangasem (around 1900-an).

-After King I Gusti Anglurah Ketut Karangasem died, the government of the Karangasem Kingdom was held by I Gusti Gede Karangasem (Dewata di Tohpati) between 1801-1806.
+After King I Gusti Anglurah Ketut Karangasem died, the government of the Karangasem Kingdom was held by I Gusti Gede Karangasem (Dewata di Tohpati) between 1801 and 1806.
 At that time the territory of the Karangasem Kingdom grew larger, expanding its power to Buleleng and Jembrana.
 After his death, I Gusti Gede Ngurah Karangasem was replaced by his son named I Gusti Lanang Peguyangan who was also known as I Gusti Gede Lanang Karangasem.

 The victory of the Buleleng Kingdom against the power of the Karangasem Kingdom caused the king of Karangasem, I Gusti Lanang Peguyangan, to step aside and at that time the Karangasem Kingdom was again controlled by the king of Buleleng, I Dewa Pahang.
 Power was finally recaptured by I Gusti Lanang Peguyangan.
 The rebellion of a punggawa of the kingdom named I Gusti Bagus Karang in 1827 succeeded in overthrowing I Gusti Lanang Peguyangan so that he fled to Lombok, and the throne of the Karangasem Kingdom was held by I Gusti Bagus Karang.

 When I Gusti Bagus Karang died in attacking Lombok, at the same time the king of Buleleng, I Gusti Ngurah Made Karangasem, succeeded in conquering Karangasem and appointed his son-in-law I Gusti Gede Cotong as king of Karangasem.
 After I Gusti Gede Cotong was killed due to a power struggle, the throne of Karangasem was continued by the cousin of the king of Buleleng, I Gusti Ngurah Gede Karangasem.

 Groups of Balinese nobles from the Karangasem Kingdom then began to control the western part of Lombok Island.
 One of them, the Bali-Mataram group, managed to control more than the other Bali groups, and eventually even controlled the entire island in 1839.
 Since then, Balinese court culture has also developed in Lombok.